bluescarni/mppp/doc/sphinx/integer_benchmarks.rst

    :scale: 50%
    :align: center

 Here we can see FLINT pulling ahead of mp++.
-Thanks to the way small signed integers are represented in FLINT, branching based on the signs of the operands can be avoided.
+FLINT uses a signed integer representation for small values that allows to avoid branching based on the signs of the operands.
 Coupled to the fact that there's no need to do overflow checking during division, FLINT's implementation has a distinct performance advantage in this specific test.

 .. _integer2_vec_div_unsigned: